 'Well over 150 things...' book launch

-'Well over 150 things you should know about Plymouth University' is a brand new book celebrating Plymouth University's 150th anniversary.
+'Well over 150 things you should know about University of Plymouth' is a brand new book celebrating University of Plymouth's 150th anniversary.

 Written for children, this book traces the University's history from our earliest days as a School of Navigation to the present day, and beyond!
-What makes our book particularly special is that it has been written and illustrated by Plymouth University students Owen Longhurst, Carly Watson and Jake Rowlinson under the guidance of author Helen Greathead with help from school pupils at Marine Academy Plymouth and St Budeaux Foundation Junior Primary School.
-The book, published by the University's social enterprise, 'Trufflehog', celebrates Plymouth University's 150th anniversary.
+What makes our book particularly special is that it has been written and illustrated by University of Plymouth students Owen Longhurst, Carly Watson and Jake Rowlinson under the guidance of author Helen Greathead with help from school pupils at Marine Academy Plymouth and St Budeaux Foundation Junior Primary School.
+The book, published by the University's social enterprise, 'Trufflehog', celebrates University of Plymouth's 150th anniversary.